 According to Everytown for Gun Safety, gun violence is the leading cause of death for Black youth.
 Everytown also states that Black women are twice as likely to be fatally shot by an intimate partner compared to white women.
 The Violence Policy Center and the CDC also reported that the highest amount of gun related homicide out of every race of women were Black women.
 According to a database by mic.com called “Unerased: Counting Transgender Lives,” 72% of transgender murder victims were Black women.

 When Black girls speak up for themselves and direct attention to how gun violence affects the Black community, not only are we labeled as “divisive” and “belligerent,” but we are also criminalized by learning environments.
 According to a study by Georgetown Law Center on Poverty and Inequality, Black girls are three times more likely than white girls to experience the school-to-prison pipeline and 20% more likely to be charged with a crime.
 Black girls have been “Calling B.S” for quite some time, and have put their lives on the line to combat gun violence in their communities.
 It is about time that Black girls are prioritized in this dialogue and action surrounding gun violence prevention.

-This speech at the Richmond Peace Education Center’s annual Youth Peace Summit was written by Stephanie Younger, a 15-year-old Black student, aspiring computer programmer, poet, writer and a Central Virginia based activist.
+Stephanie Younger is a 15-year-old Black student, aspiring computer programmer, poet, writer and a Central Virginia based activist.